Top 32 Game Design Youtube Channels You Should Follow and Learn

 Marc was a Senior Game Artist at Blizzard for many years he has also been freelancing for 16+ years for clients like Wacom, Google, SyFy, DeviantArt, ImagineFX and many more.
 If you want to learn game art, game design from complete beginners, or if you are a pro looking to build the strongest art foundation without breaking the bank you might want to check out his channel.
 His content on facial and muscular anatomy is truly remarkable, it will help amateur artists create truly lifelike 3D human character models for their games.
 And using just Photoshop, Mark creates really high-quality concept art in record time.

-Eagle App- Organize all your game design assetsimage from Eagle App user JeFawk's Spaghettorium
+Eagle App- Manage all your game design assetsimage from Eagle App user JeFawk's Spaghettorium

 What channel did you like the most on the list?
 Are there any game design youtube channels that you love but are missing from this list?
 If you like this article, please share it with anyone who also loves game design/art as their daily source.
 Hopefully, some of these youtube channel content give you all inspiration for game design and development within your skills.